 How to support your Year 4 child with reading at home.

 Ways to support your Year 5 child with reading at home.

 Every child in the school has been given a home login for google classroom (it will be their own personal school email).

 Their password is generic --> Password1 (captial P)

 Recommended Reads for Year 4

 Special Mentions and CHAS

-Every Friday, we celebrate the children's hard work; we do this by awarding one child per class a Special Mention and one child CHAS recognition.
-A badge will be awarded for each, and if given CHAS, our CHAS dragon will be able to come home for the weekend.
+Every Friday, we celebrate the children's hard work; we do this by awarding one child per class a Special Mention and one child CHaS recognition.
+A badge will be awarded for each, and if given CHaS, our CHaS dragon will be able to come home for the weekend.
 As well as CHaS, a bag containing a wide range of books will be sent home for you and your child to enjoy.
 Please do return the books in good time ready for the next lucky recipient.